jkenney0501/dbt-refactor-legacy-code/README.md

 When migrating and refactoring code, it’s of course important to stay organized.
 We'll do this by following several steps:

 1. Migrate your code 1:1 into dbt
-    - This step is simple, create a "legacy" folder and then create a file WITH a suitable name for the leagcy code.
+    - This step is simple, create a "legacy" folder and then create a file WITH a suitable name for the legcy code.

-2. Implement dbt sources rather than referencing raw databASe tables
+2. Implement dbt sources rather than referencing raw database tables
     - Use the source function which helps connect to DWH sources & set up models to be referenced downstream.

 3. Choose a refactoring strategy:
-    - Two methods can be considered realistically: in place and along side refacting.
+    - Two methods can be considered realistically: in place and along side refactoring.
     - Both have pros and cons.
 To read more about the [read here.](https://docs.getdbt.com/guides/refactoring-legacy-sql?step=4)

 4. Implement CTE groupings and cosmetic cleanup